 #FireBuckleming, you’ll see a storm of fury from fans as the creativity and writing decline.
 It’s a hard thing to admit when your favorite show has gone downhill, but fans hope for a way to fix things before the series is inevitably over.

 Why do fans hate the duo so much?
 For starters, their writing is bad.
 Shows on The CW aren’t exactly worthy of praise in the dialog department, but Supernatural very much had a language.
-Much in the way Buffy the Vampire Slayer had a noticeable dialect, Supernatural had a way of merging humor, heart and horror, in its own way.
+Much in the way Buffy the Vampire Slayer had a noticeable dialect, Supernatural had a way of merging humor, horror, and heart in its own way.
 In the past few seasons, there’s been something missing with regards to having iconic dialog and a pleasant balance of comedic delivery with the gruesome plots.

 Buckner and Ross-Leming also have a strong lean towards extremely misogynistic and controversial writing.
-So much so, star Misha Collins, who portrays angel Castiel on the series, has called it out during fan conventions.
+So much so, star Misha Collins, who portrays angel Castiel on the series, has called it out during fan conventions:

-In the last few years they’ve written episodes that painfully killed off fan faves Charlie, Kevin and Benny, among a few others.
-The most recent being the unexpected death of Eileen, a deaf hunter, who was killed before the title card, a common place for the no-name victim of the week.
-What’s even sadder is the deaf character was killed by an invisible hellhound.
-So it seems like a cruel trick on someone who relies on their sight and a big joke against the Deaf community.
+In the last few years they’ve written episodes that have painfully killed off fan favorites; including hacker-turned-hunter Charlie, prophet Kevin, and Dean’s vampire pal Benny.
+The most recent was the unexpected death of Eileen, a deaf hunter, who they killed before the title card — a commonplace for the no-name victim of the week.
+What’s even sadder is the deaf character was killed by an invisible hellhound, so it seems like a cruel trick on someone who relies on their sight and a big joke against the Deaf community.